 Inferences v y.
-Raw Data In general For each type of data (search, location, engagement, etc) the creation and use of inferences was judged to be the same or worse at meeting privacy preferences of users.
+Raw Data In general For each type of data (e.g., search, location, engagement, etc.), the creation and use of inferences were judged to be the same or worse at meeting privacy preferences of users.
 III.A.
 Figure 4.
-Appendix A1-5 Specific results The use of raw data or inferences to place ads later online for Search, browser, and social networks was a privacy violation.
-Figures 5a and 5b Appendix A6-10 Interesting results The use of search data to place ads on a search engine is not a privacy violation, the use of inferences based on history is a privacy violation.
+Appendix A1-5 Specific results The use of raw data or inferences to place ads later online for s earch, browser, and social networks was a privacy violation.
+Figures 5a and 5b Appendix A6-10 Interesting results The use of search data to place ads on a search engine is not a privacy violation, but the use of inferences based on history is a privacy violation.
 Figure A9a and A9b.
-Creation and use of inferences by data brokers (multiparty computation) does not meet the privacy preferences of consumers and is worse at meeting those preferences compared to a broker buying and using raw data III.B.2 1 st versus 3 r d Party In general The respondents judged a first party using inferences met their privacy preferences to the same degree as a data broker who purchases and uses the inferences for the same purpose.
+Creation and use of inferences by data brokers (multiparty computation) do not meet the privacy preferences of consumers and are worse at meeting those preferences compared to a broker buying and using raw data.
+III.B.2 1 st versus 3 ^r ^a Party In general The respondents judged a first party using inferences met their privacy preferences to the same degree as a data broker who purchases and uses the inferences for the same purpose.
 IV.A.
-Figure 10, 11 Appendix Figures A21- 25 Specific results Browsers and third party data brokers are judged statistically the same for placing ads on a site and for targeting users with ads later online (both are privacy violations).
-Figure 12 the use of inferences by either the browser or a data broker does not meet privacy preferences of users.
-Even the use of inferences to improve services on the site does not meet privacy preferences for either a browser or data broker Figure 19 Interesting results However, having a third-party later sell those inferences is judged as better meeting privacy preferences than the first party.
-Figure 10, 11 Respondents judged the creation and use of inferences by the first party to better meet their privacy preferences as compared to a third party, however neither scenario met their privacy preferences on average.
+Figure 10, 11 Appendix Figures A21- 25 Specific results Browsers and third-partythird-party data brokers are judged statistically the same for placing ads on a site and for targeting users with ads later online (both are privacy violations).
+Figure 12 T he use of inferences by either the browser or a data broker does not meet privacy preferences of users.
+Even the use of inferences to improve services on the site does not meet privacy preferences for either a browser or data broker.
+Figure 19 Interesting results However, having a third party later sell those inferences is judged as better meeting privacy preferences than having the first party sell those inferences.
+Figure 10, 11 Respondents judged that the creation and use of inferences by the first party better meet their privacy preferences compared to by a third-party.
+H owever, neither scenario met their privacy preferences on average.
 IV.B.
 Figure 15.
-In addition, Data stays on device Respondents did not judge the privacy solution proposed - to have a browser collect data, keep the data on the local device, create inferences for use in advertising - to be a privacy solution over third party tracking and the use of data brokers in advertising.
-V. Figure 21-22 Purpose or Use respondents' judgements were sensitive to the purposes for which information is used.
-Specifically, when information flows served contextual ends and values (e.g., to improve services) the data flows were found to be appropriate (i.e. more OK) consistently across contextual actors (news site, search engine, social network).
+In addition, Data stays on device Respondents did not judge the privacy solution proposed- to have a browser collect data, keep the data on the local device, create inferences for use in advertising- to be a privacy solution over third-party tracking and data brokers using the data for targeted advertising .
+V. Figure 21-22 Purpose or u se R espondents' judgements were sensitive to the purposes for which information is used.
+Specifically, when information flows served contextual ends and values (e.g., to improve services), the data flows were found to be appropriate (i.e., more OK) consistently across contextual actors (e.g., news site, search engine, and social network).
 Appendix Figures A1-5 with Tables A1-5.